-2.3 Selection of the Candidates for Standardization (or 4th Round)
+2.3 Selection of the Candidates for Standardization and Fourth Round

+This section describes how we made decisions for standardization, and for the algorithms moving to the fourth round.
 During the third round, there were some cryptanalytic results that had a significant effect on NIST's selections.
-An attack on GeMSS [106] dramatically reduced its security and undermined NIST's confidence in its maturity.
+An attack on GeMSS [109] dramatically reduced its security and undermined NIST's confidence in its maturity.
 This result led to the elimination of GeMSS from being considered for standardization by NIST.

 Rainbow also suffered significant attacks during the third round [11, 13].
-The first attack, early in the third round, caused parameter sets to lose between 20 and 55 bits of security in the RAM model, with the higher security parameter sets losing more bits of security.
-This was followed, very late in the third round, by a more severe attack yielding private key recovery for security category 1 parameters in a little over 2 days of computation time on a single laptop.
+The first attack, early in the third round, caused parameter sets to lose between 20 to 55 bits of security in the RAM model, with the higher security parameter sets losing more bits of security.
+This was followed by a more severe attack late in the third round that yielded private key recovery for security category 1 parameters in a little over two days of computation time on a single laptop.
 Lacking confidence in its security, NIST did not select Rainbow for standardization.

 NIST also decided to remove FrodoKEM, NTRU Prime and Picnic from consideration for standardization.
-FrodoKEM is a lattice-based candidate which had been chosen as an alternate during the second round.
+FrodoKEM is a lattice-based candidate that had been chosen as an alternate during the second round.
 FrodoKEM is mainly distinguished by the fact that it does not rely on structured lattices (in contrast to the finalists KYBER, NTRU, and Saber).
-While NIST does intend to select at least one additional, non-structured-lattice KEM for standardization after the fourth round, three other KEM alternates (BIKE, HQC, and SIKE) are better situated than FrodoKEM for this role.
-FrodoKEM has generally worse performance than these three, and so will not be considered further for standardization.
-NTRU Prime was also advanced as an alternate, being viewed as less promising in comparison to the finalists.
+While NIST intends to select at least one additional KEM not based on structured lattices for standardization after the fourth round, three other KEM alternates (BIKE, HQC, and SIKE) are better suited than FrodoKEM for this role.
+FrodoKEM has generally worse performance than these three and so will not be considered further for standardization.
+NTRU Prime was also advanced as an alternate since it was viewed as less promising in comparison to the finalists.
 There were no results during the third round that significantly altered that view.
 As NIST will standardize one of the (structured lattice) finalist KEMs, NTRU Prime was not selected to continue on in the process.
-Similarly, Picnic was not selected because NIST is choosing to standardize SPHINCS+.
+There was a similar situation for the signatures.
+Picnic was not selected because NIST is choosing to standardize SPHINCS+.
 Picnic and SPHINCS+ have similar performance profiles (small public keys and large signatures) and would be suitable for the same use cases.
-SPHINCS+ and Picnic both have several versions, making a direct comparison of cost and performance more involved (see Figures C.1 and C.2 for a comparison of some parameter sets).
-However, they each have much higher cost and much worse performance in comparison to Dilithium and FALCON, making this criteria not as important.
-The security of Picnic is not better than that of SPHINCS+, and NIST feels Picnic would continue to benefit from future research and improvements.
+SPHINCS+ and Picnic both have several versions, making a direct comparison of cost and performance more involved (see Figures 11 and 12, and Table 9 for a comparison of some parameter sets).
+However, they each have much higher cost and much worse performance in comparison to Dilithium and FALCON, making these criteria less important.
+The security of Picnic is not better than that of SPHINCS+, and NIST feels that while SPHINCS+ is a mature design, Picnic and related schemes would continue to benefit from future research and improvements.

-When choosing between very similar KEM algorithms, cost and performance were significant selection criteria.
-As noted in Section 2.2.2, when comparing candidates, both data transmission costs and computational efficiency were taken into account.
-NIST considered benchmarks provided by the community (see, for example, [32, 34, 107-109]) across multiple platforms when determining computational efficiency.
+When choosing between similar KEM algorithms, cost and performance were significant selection criteria.
+As noted in Section 2.2.2, both data transmission costs and computational efficiency were taken into account when comparing candidates.
+NIST considered benchmarks provided by the community (see, for example, [33, 35, 110-112]) across multiple platforms when determining computational efficiency.